Partner and Family Achievements

 - Take my sister Emily on a cruise – I’ve already done this with Mom, Dad, and Caryl (my stepmom), and I’m really, really looking forward to doing this with Em.

-- Weigh 190 pounds or less for six months – I’ve been bouncing between 195 and 210 for years.
+- Weigh 200 pounds or less for six months – I have bounced between 195 and 215 for years.
 I just gotta be disciplined.
+I went under 200 around the turn of 2014, and still there.
+Fingers crossed!
+Takes discipline every day.

 - Get annual health exams for 3 years – including physical, eye exam, and dental exams.
 Boring, but it takes discipline, and it’s part of being a responsible adult.
 I struggle with this.